-The user configuration contains all variables needed for e.g. the I/O, timer and may contain user setup parts.
-This is the user part for the configuration.
-See also the decalration part of the website.
-There are 5 special area in the UserConfiguration part: pins, tags, FSM states, User variabes end some control variables.
+The user configuration contains all variables needed for e.g. the I/O, timer and may also contain user setup declarations.
+This is the part for the user configuration.
+See also the decalration part on the website.
+There are 5 special areas in the UserConfiguration part: pins, tags, FSM states, User variabes and control variables.

-In this part the definition of te pins takes place.
-For every I/O type, you have to input the number of pins and the pin number to start with.
-Keep the syntax of this part as it is; for example, don't delete parts of the configuration you don't use.
+In this part the definition of the pins is declared.
+For every I/O type, you have to declare the number of pins and the pin number to start with on the board.
+Keep the syntax of this part as it is; don't delete parts of the configuration you don't use.

-For every defined pin, you have to declare a tagname. for exmaple when declared 6 digital out pins; declare also 6 tags.
-This is important; the software is cheking the areas of the pins, but doesn't check the number of pins and tags (maybe in a new release).
+For every defined pin, you have to declare a unique tagname. for example when declared 6 digital out pins; declare also 6 unique tags.
+This is important; the software is cheking the areas of the pins and the number of pins and tags.

-Declaration of the Finite Machien states.
+Declaration of the Finite Machine unique states.
 Remember; Start and End are fixed states.
 Don't delete them form the list, the standard is always using these states.

 In this area you can declare all the user variables for the particular sketch.
 In fact; you can put them everywhere, but this is an area specially made for finding your variables in an easy way.